SAP Implementation Project: What Could Go Horribly Wrong?

 Noel Benjamin D'Costa

-Noel D’Costa is an experienced SAP consultant with over two decades of expertise in leading complex ERP implementations across industries like public sector, defense, and aviation.
+Noel D’Costa is an experienced ERP consultant with over two decades of expertise in leading complex ERP implementations across industries like public sector, manufacturing, defense, and aviation.

 Drawing from his deep technical and business knowledge, Noel shares insights to help companies streamline their operations and avoid common pitfalls in large-scale projects.
-Passionate about helping others succeed, Noel uses his blog to provide practical advice to consultants and businesses alike.

-19 Responses
+20 Responses

 Leave a Reply